sjdv1982/seamless/silk.md

 "auto": A schema will be created for the first item.
 If any item does not validate against that schema, the schema becomes pluriform, else uniform.
-False: No schema will be created for any item.
+False: No "items" schema will be created at all.
 Created schemas have all other policies applied (infer_type etc.), except infer_array and infer_object.
 For Numpy arrays, the bytesize may also be inferred, if infer_storage is defined.